MethodsAndPractices/vsteam/.docs/synopsis/Show-VSTeamProject.md

-Will open the project in the default browser.
+Opens the project in the default browser.